Workplace Skills

 Teamwork

-From the morning meeting to crisis management, working in groups is something that most people do on a regular basis.
+From the morning meeting to crisis management, working in groups is something that most people do regularly.
 Teamwork is important simply to understand what’s on for the day.
-But successful companies leverage teamwork abilities as a way to encourage collective genius
+But successful companies leverage teamwork abilities as a way to encourage collective genius.

 Self-Management